Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 See `App.GridDialog`_ code for the example of built-in component, which allows to fire AJAX grids via click events.

-Because ``App.GridDialog`` class constructor has many options, it's preferrable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.
+Because ``App.GridDialog`` class constructor may have many options, including dynamically-generated ones, it's preferrable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.

 Search for `data-component-options`_ in djk-sample code for the examples of both document ready and button click component binding.